jordips/flask-restx-simple-api/README.md

 # flask-restx-simple-api

-A minimal Flask-restx API example.
+A minimal Flask-restx API example using JSON.
 Dockerfile included to run in K8S/Docker.
-Example without database involved.

-You can access to Swagger

 ## Run simple API in docker